 What do chestnuts yield and how are they harvested?

 Under good conditions, a chestnut orchard will have its first worthwhile yield 4 to 5 years after planting.
 Under less than ideal conditions it may take a few years longer.
-Full production will begin after 10 to 20 years depending on spacing and genetic material.
+Maximum production will begin after 10 to 20 years depending on spacing and genetic material.
 Seedling Chinese chestnut orchards in full production usually yield 1,000 to 2,000 lbs. per acre per year.
 Much higher yields have been reported from grafted orchards and from orchards with intensive inputs such as irrigation.
 High yields of 4,000 lbs. per acre or more may be possible.
 When forecasting yields, it's always better to underestimate.

 Just contact us at firstname.lastname@example.org if you have any questions about chestnut trees or about your order for chestnuts, chestnut trees or chestnut seed.